 Action Note 2 Unscrew the attachment screw and washer.
-Hex socket head cap screw: M16x70 8.8-A3F Washer: Steel 17x25x3 xx2200001461 3 Pull the shaft out using the dismantle and mounting tool, according to user instructions enclosed with the equipment. xx0900000813 Go to the user instructions enclosed with the presented.
-Dismantle and mounting tool: 3HAC028920-001 User instructions are enclosed with the tool. the press tool.
+Hex socket head cap screw: M16x70 8.8-A3F Washer: Steel 17x25x3 xx2200001461 3 Pull the shaft out using the dismantle and Dismantle and mounting tool: mounting tool, according to user instructions enclosed with the equipment.
+3HAC028920-001 User instructions are enclosed with the xx0900000813 tool.
+Go to the user instructions enclosed with the press tool.
 DANGER Handling the tool incorrectly will cause serious injury.
 Read and follow enclosed user instructions for the tool.